AlextheYounga/vix-vol-calculator/README.md

 ![Screenshot 2022-12-08 at 4 45 50 PM](https://user-images.githubusercontent.com/20220366/206574035-3b5ab371-cede-4d21-afb1-c7f69676adc2.png)

 ## October 2023 Update: TD Ameritrade being lame
-This equation is built upon the TD Ameritrade API, which has put accepting new API registrations on hold as they migrate over to a Charles Schwab API.
+This repo is built upon the TD Ameritrade API, which has put accepting new API registrations on hold as they migrate over to a Charles Schwab API.
 I am not looking forward to rewriting the code to parse ~10MB option chain responses, but I will.

 I am looking for alternative sources for this as I begin converting this repo into a pip package.
 I'm not entirely confident Schwab will be as cool as TD Ameritrade was in letting basically anyone ping their servers for 10MB responses with virtually no limit.